Small financial problems

 Working part time

 - If you have a shortfall in the money needed for your living costs then you could try to find a job and work part-time during term time and full-time during your holidays.
-Remember though, that part time jobs are not always easy to find and you are likely to be paid the minimum wage of £5.03 an hour for 18-20 year olds, increasing to £6.31 for those aged 21 and over.
-So, working part time may help to supplement your living costs but is not likely to help you pay off large debts whilst you are studying.
+Remember though, that part time jobs are not always easy to find and you are likely to be paid the minimum wage of £5.13 an hour for 18-20 year olds, increasing to £6.50 for those aged 21 and over.
+You will need to obtain a National Insurance number when you start work.
+You can find more information on the government website here.
+Clearly, working part time may help to supplement your living costs but is not likely to help you pay off large debts whilst you are studying.
 Register with the Unistaff Job Shop in the Students' Union for help with finding a job.

 - If you have a temporary cash flow problem and need a small amount of money (usually up to a maximum of £200), then you may be able to apply for an Emergency Loan from the University.